khuangaf/steeve_homepage/content/authors/admin/_index.md

 - Visitors
 ---

-Steeve Huang (Kung-Hsiang) is a graduate student and a research assistant at the Information Sciences Institue, University of Southern California under the supervision of Dr. Nanyun Peng.
-His research interest is knowledge-enhanced event extraction and temporal reasoning in the biomedical domain.
-In addition, he is the Chief Technology Officer of Rosetta.ai, in charge of the core Deep Learning-based recommender system that empowers our clients with over millions of online shoppers.
+Steeve Huang (Kung-Hsiang) is a graduate student at the University of Southern California.
+Under the supervision of Professor [Nanyun Peng](https://vnpeng.net/), he obtained rigorous training in conducting NLP research.
+His research mainly focuses on information extraction.
+Particularly, he has worked on knowledge-enhanced event extraction, document-level event extraction, and zero-shot cross-lingual transfer for event extraction.
+In addition, he is the Chief Technology Officer of [Rosetta.ai](http://rosetta.ai/), in charge of the core Deep Learning-based recommender system that empowers our clients with over millions of online shoppers.